 How to sell your jewelry online for the highest price

-I did a search online of places to sell bridal jewelry online.
+I did a search online of places to resell bridal jewelry online.
 Here is a post I did of all the top places to sell your jewelry online.
-If you have a significant ring, loose diamond (or branded watch) you expect would fetch more than $1,000 at market, I recommend Worthy, an online auction site that makes it very easy to sell all fine jewelry online, for a fair price.
+If you have a significant ring, loose diamond (or branded watch) you expect would have resale value more than $1,000 at market, I recommend Worthy, an online auction site that makes it very easy to sell all fine jewelry online, for a fair price.